Kurento/kurento-tutorial-java/kurento-group-call/README.md

 kurento-group-call
 ==================
-Kurento Java Tutorial 5: WebRTC one to one video call.
+Kurento Java Tutorial 6: WebRTC many to many video call.

 What is Kurento